-Once your anaesthetist has spoken to you and you feel comfortable you will wait to be taken into the theatre on the bus.
-Your anaesthetist and the theatre team will help you lie down on the operating table while they connect you to the anaesthetic machine.
+Once your anaesthetist has spoken to you and you feel comfortable you will wait to be taken into the theatre on the surgical unit.
+Your anaesthetist and the theatre team will help you to lie down on the operating table while they connect you to the anaesthetic machine.
+You may also be asked to breathe through an oxygen mask while the anaesthetist gives you your anaesthetic.

 There may seem to be a lot of people in theatre but everyone has a job to do and it is all about looking after you.